ccapdev1920T2/s11g2/README.md

 ## Contents

+Each folder in the repository has its own function to make the project run properly.

+- controllers - This folder contains files which defines the callback function for a given client request.
+- models - This folder contains files for database modelling and access.
+- public - This folder contains static files such as css and js.
+(Note: all img files are used via url)
+- routes - This folder contains files which describes the response of the server for each HTTP method request to a specific path in the server.
+- views - This folder contains all hbs files (including partials) to be rendered when requested from the server.
+- add_data.js - This script creates the database and insert data and admin.
+- index.js - The main entry point of the web application.

 ## Getting Started

 1. Clone the repository either by downloading the contents of the repository, or using the